-The first two first order conditions can be combined to yield the optimal relationship between consumption given to B and promised utility, in each state:
+The first two first-order conditions can be combined to yield the optimal relationship between consumption given to B and promised utility, in each state:

-$$-\frac{u'(Y_s + \phi_s \psi - \pi \psi - c_s^B)}{u'(c_s^B)} = P'(w_s)$$ (8)
+$$-\frac{u'(Y_s+\varphi_s\psi-\psi-c_s^B)}{u'(c_s^B)}=P'(w_s).$$ (8)

 Following the discussion in Ljungqvist and Sargent (2000), we observe that there are three kinds of states.
-If in state s neither $(PC^A)$ nor $(PC^B)$ bind, $\lambda_s = \theta_s = 0$ , $w_s = v$ , $P^A(w_s) = P^A(v)$ , and the values of consumption are solved from equation (8).
-In states where $(PC^B)$ binds, $\lambda_s > 0$ , $w_s > v$ , $P^A(w_s) < P^A(v)$ .
-Agent B's promised utility increases, and A's lifetime utility decreases as a result.
-In this state, $c_s^B$ and $w_s^B$ can be obtained by solving (8), and $(PC^B)$ holding with equality, for a given equilibrium value of $\psi$ .
-The opposite is true for states in which $(PC^A)$ binds.
-In those states, $w_s < v$ , and $P^A(w_s) > P^A(v)$ .
+If in state s neither (PCA) nor (PCB) binds, $\lambda_s = \theta_s = 0$, $w_s = v$, $P^A(w_s) = P^A(v)$, and the values of consumption are solved from equation (8).

+In states where (PC^B) binds, $\lambda_s > 0$, $w_s > v$, $P^A(w_s) < P^A(v)$, agent B's promised utility increases, and A's lifetime utility decreases as a result.
+In this state, c_s^B and w_s^B can be obtained by solving equation (8), and (PC^B) holding with equality, for a given equilibrium value of ψ .
+The opposite is true for states in which (PC^A) binds.
+In those states, $w_s < v$, and $P^A(w_s) > P^A(v)$.

-The optimal participation in foreign markets, $\psi$ , is determined by equation (7).
-Though it is a complicated expression, it contains three distinct parts from which we can glean some intuition for what drives the choice of $\psi$ .
+The optimal participation in foreign markets, ψ , is determined by equation (7).
+Though it is a complicated expression, it contains three distinct parts from which we can glean some intuition for what drives the choice of ψ .
 The first term is the "optimal portfolio" term.
-It trades off the benefits of insurance against its cost $\pi$ , and would be present whether or not participation constraints for A bind.
+It trades off the benefits of insurance against its cost π , and it would be present whether or not participation constraints for A bind.
 The second term comes from the effect of portfolio choice on A's participation constraints.
-In particular, if in any state s A's participation constraint binds (i.e. $\theta_s > 0$ ), agent A will take into account the effect of foreign insurance on her participation constraint in that state.
-Note that we cannot tell in the general case whether raising $\psi$ relaxes or tightens the constraint, thus the effect of the presence of these constraints on the equilibrium amount of foreign participation is ambiguous.
+In particular, if in any state s A's participation constraint binds (that is, $\theta_s > 0$), agent A will take into account the effect of foreign insurance on her participation constraint in that state.
+Note that we cannot tell in the general case whether raising ψ relaxes or tightens the constraint; thus, the effect of the presence of these constraints on the equilibrium amount of foreign participation is ambiguous.
 In the specific two-state examples we work out below, however, the intuition for this effect will be quite clear.
-The third term simply comes from the non-negativity constraint we imposed on the foreign market participation.
+The third term simply comes from the nonnegativity constraint we imposed on the foreign market participation.

-Kocherlakota (1996, Propositions 4.1 and 4.2) shows that starting from an initial value of $v_0$ for which non-trivial risk sharing is possible, the relationship converges to a steady state, in which the first best level of risk sharing may or may not be attained.
-Unfortunately, an analytic solution to the Bellman equation in (P) is not known even in the canonical version of the model which does not include endogenous foreign market participation.
+Kocherlakota (1996, Propositions 4.1 and 4.2) shows that starting from an initial value of v_0 for which nontrivial risk sharing is possible, the relationship converges to a steady state, in which the first best level of risk sharing may or may not be attained.
+Unfortunately, an analytic solution to the Bellman equation in (P) is not known even in the canonical version of the model, which does not include endogenous foreign market participation.

-In order to get an intuition about how the equilibrium amount of risk sharing responds to changing opportunities to participate in foreign markets, we will assume functional forms and solve for the value and policy functions numerically.
+To understand how the equilibrium amount of risk sharing responds to changing opportunities to participate in foreign markets, we will assume functional forms and solve for the value and policy functions numerically.
 In all cases we consider, a straightforward value function iteration mechanism described in Judd (1998, ch.
 12) is sufficient to generate a solution.